-Gum disease is the swelling, soreness or infection of the tissues supporting the teeth.
-There are two main types of gum disease: ‘gingivitis' and ‘periodontal disease'.
+Gum disease is described as swelling, soreness or infection of the tissues supporting the teeth.
+There are two main forms of gum disease: gingivitis and periodontal disease.

-Gingivitis means inflammation of the gums.
+Gingivitis means ‘inflammation of the gums'.
 This is when the gums around the teeth become very red and swollen.
-Often the swollen gums bleed when you brush them.
+Often the swollen gums bleed when they are brushed during cleaning.

 Long-standing gingivitis can turn into periodontal disease.
 There are a number of types of periodontal disease and they all affect the tissues supporting the teeth.
-As the disease gets worse the bone fixing the teeth to the jaw is lost, making the teeth loose.
+As the disease gets worse the bone anchoring the teeth in the jaw is lost, making the teeth loose.
 If this is not treated, the teeth may eventually fall out.

 Probably.
-Most people have some form of gum disease, and it is the major cause of tooth loss in adults.
+Most people suffer from some form of gum disease, and it is a major cause of tooth loss in adults.
 However, the disease develops very slowly in most people, and it can be slowed down to a rate that should allow you to keep most of your teeth for life.

 All gum disease is caused by plaque.
 Plaque is a film of bacteria which forms on the surface of the teeth every day.
-Many of the bacteria in plaque are harmless, but there are some that have been shown to be the main cause of gum disease.
+Many of the bacteria in plaque are completely harmless, but there are some that have been shown to be the main cause of gum disease.
 To prevent and treat gum disease, you need to make sure you remove all the plaque from your teeth every day.
-You can do this by brushing your teeth, and by cleaning in between the teeth with interdental brushes or floss.
+This is done by brushing and cleaning in between the teeth with ‘interdental' brushes or floss.
 See our leaflet ‘Tell me about Caring for my teeth and gums' for how to do this.

-The first sign may be blood on your toothbrush or in the rinsing water when you clean your teeth.
+The first sign is blood on your toothbrush or in the rinsing water when you clean your teeth.
 Your gums may also bleed when you are eating, leaving a bad taste in your mouth.
 Your breath may also become unpleasant.